 Determine the right upgrade path for your site

-Typically when deciding how to upgrade you want to make sure that there is a value-added to your site.
-This means that the upgrade path should allow your site to scale while maintaining the same performance.
-There are a few things to keep in mind here.
-First, if your site is still running on a previous version, then upgrading may not be necessary.
+When upgrading a website’s system, it’s useful to ensure that there is a valuable selling point to the new site.
+This indicates ensuring that your upgrade path lets your site scale while making sure it runs smoothly.
+It is vital to keep in mind that, if the platform you are running your website on would have been operating on a more recent version, then an update might not be needed.
 It’s likely that your old server would have sustained the same load as your new server and handled the upgrade just as well.

 Choose a hosting plan with robust performance features

 Some hosting companies provide only basic performance features, while others go a step further and provide plug-in options for advanced features that may not be available through the hosting control panel.
 While basic hosting features like upload and download speeds are nice, they’re definitely not adequate for a site that might handle a million visitors a month.

 Strong hosting providers like Cloudflare and Fastly provide performance beyond basic hosting services.
 These services can give your site faster speeds than a standard plan could, or they can be used as a stopgap until you decide to upgrade.
 While these services have their benefits, it’s important to choose a hosting company based on its robust performance features.